Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-09-08-empathy-binding.md

 - Topic Empathy Hierarchy:
   - Given an event or state involving A and B such that A is coreferential with the topic of the present discourse and B is not, it is easier for the speaker to empathize with A thank with B

+- zibun has at least three distinct uses: reflexive, logophoric, and empathic (perspectival)
+  - compatibility with first personpronouns
+  - possibility of non-subject/discrouse binding
+  - de se interprtion